Acsigen/sysadmin-playground/Automation/terraform.md

 Terraform can perform queries to AWS API to retreive information about instances.
 For this, we use data sources.

-The following code will query the AWS API to retreieve the AMI ID for the database servers which have the tag `Name = "DB Server"`
+The following code will query the AWS API to retreieve the AMI ID for the database servers which have the tag `"Name" = "DB Server"`

 ```terraform
 data "aws_instance" "db_search" {